shashichander009/sqlalchemy-postgresql-project/README.md

 ## Language and Libraries

-This project is built with HTML, CSS, JavaScript and Python 3.7.4.
-For charting, we have used [highcharts]( https://www.highcharts.com/)
+This project is built with

+Backend : Python 3.7.4
+Frontend : HTML, CSS, JavaScript
+Database : PostgresSQL
+Charting : Highcharts

 ## Installation